- Our clinical care teams include a physician assistant and an advanced practice registered nurse trained in interventional pulmonology.

 - Our doctors rarely ask patients to stop taking blood-thinning medication before the procedure, unlike physicians at most other centers.

-This condition occurs when fluid builds up in the space between the lung and the chest wall.
+Pleural effusion occurs when fluid builds up in the space between the lung and the chest wall.
 This can happen for many different reasons, including pneumonia or complications from heart, liver, or kidney disease.
 Another reason could be as a side effect from cancers.
 “One of the most common reasons pleural effusion develops is due to congestive heart failure,” says Jonathan Puchalski, MD, a pulmonologist at Yale Medicine and director of the Interventional Pulmonary Program at Yale School of Medicine.